Buckminsterfullerene02/dev-guide/src/CaseStudies/ARK.md

 They distribute this by providing a separate ~100GB download for users that own the game.

 The mod kit is so special, that it has its own [entire category](https://forums.unrealengine.com/c/development-discussion/modding/ark-survival-evolved/80) on the Unreal Engine forums!

-So, this is of course an option for you, but let me tell you, this is in any modders’ wildest dreams, so I feel good for the ARK modders :)